the main vine, not the loose one.

 allows learning to blossom.
 Ako; the bi-relationship of

-respect and knowledge.
-This interface needs to be nurtured.
+respect for knowledge.
+This interface needs to be understood and

 In the following chapters I try and unpack aspects that I see as

-important conduits and builders to help young people become
+important pathways and building blocks to help young people become

 persevering, collaborating, critical, communicative, creative,